 Cersei is such a strong and central figure that it’s hardly fair to compare her only to a single historical figure, especially as she evolves in later books/seasons.
 But her beginnings, at least, are very closely framed around the Margaret of Anjou story.
 Instead of Edmund Beaufort being her champion and baby daddy, she had her twin brother, Jaimie Lannister.
 Poor Baratheons and Lancasters.
 They never saw either of these ladies coming and lost it all to their fierceness, cunning, and love of their children.
 One wonders how Cersei’s story will end.

 Edward of Westminster =

 Edward of Westminster

-Edward of Westminster (aka Edward of Lancaster) was a horrible little shit who loved violence and power.
+Edward of Westminster (aka Edward of Lancaster) was rumored to be a horrible little shit who loved violence and power.
 He was raised as the next in line to the throne after his (alleged) father, King “Nuttypants” Henry VI.
 He was well-indulged by his mother and took great delight in calling for executions, even for members of his advisors’ counsel.
 His mother, Margaret of Anjou, was not successful in putting him on the throne, despite her mighty and ferocious efforts.
 The little turd died on the battlefield at the age of 17, either in the course of battle, or captured and beheaded before the battle commenced.
+Or stabbed in front of the King.
+Th point is, he died.

 It’s hard to imagine that even Prince Edward was as vicious as Joff was.
 The crossbow-wielding mama’s boy liked to use whores for target practice and hide from battle.
 Sadly for the citizens of Westeros, his aversion to the battlefield meant that he never had a chance to meet the same end as his doppelgänger, Edward.
 Instead, he sat the throne ever so briefly.
 With both boys, it is well-implied that had they been sensible and intelligent, they may have been allowed to have and keep their crowns, and the ensuing wars may have never happened.
 But then we wouldn’t get to see the pigeon pie, and that would be just a shame.